 REQUIREMENTS: A) a graduate from an accredited nursing program.
-BSN strongly preferred; B) an active California Registered Nurse licensure (RN); C) Minimum 1 year of experience and mastery of RN I performance standards and accompanying competencies in a surgical setting required.
-D) Life Support Certifications (see specifics below); and E) experience to correlate with Clinical Ladder level.
-Experience working in a surgical department highly desirable.
+BSN strongly preferred; B) an active California Registered Nurse licensure (RN); C) Minimum 1 year nursing experience in a surgical setting setting, operating room experience highly desirable, D) Life Support Certifications (see specifics below); and E) experience to correlate with Clinical Ladder level.
 Bilingual skills desirable.
-Circulating experience highly preferred.

-Life Support Certifications Required: 1) Heart Code Basic Life Support (BLS) within 30 days; 2) Pediatric Advanced Life Support (PALS) within 12 months and 3) Advanced Cardiac Life Support (ACLS) within 12 months of hire or transfer into position.
+Life Support Certifications Required: 1) Heart Code Basic Life Support (BLS) within 30 days; 2) Pediatric Advanced Life Support (PALS) within 12 months of hire or transfer into position.

-POSITION DETAILS: Per Diem, Must be available for a minimum of 2 shifts per pay period
+POSITION DETAILS: Per Diem, must be available a minimum of 2 to 4 shifts per pay period.

 Valley Children’s Healthcare – one of the largest pediatric healthcare networks in the nation – provides Central California’s only high-quality, comprehensive care exclusively for children, from before birth to young adulthood.
 Our independent, nonprofit network offers highly specialized medical and surgical services to treat conditions ranging from common to the most unusual and complex at our 356-bed children’s hospital as well as through partner hospitals, specialty care centers, satellite practices and primary care services.
 Our family-centered, pediatric services extend from a leading pediatric cancer and blood diseases center on the West Coast, and our pediatric heart center known for its expertise and pioneering treatments, to our Level IV neonatal intensive care unit (NICU), the highest level referral center between Los Angeles and the Bay Area.